jbrzusto/fleetsie/README.md

 - mounts each partition in `OSNAME.img` read-only to directory `.original_N`
 - creates an overlay mount for each partition; the merged mount is in `part_N`, where N is 1, 2, ...
-- changes to the underlying image will be reflected in directories `.new_N`
+- changes to the underlying image will be reflected in directories `.new_N`; these are created if they do not already exist.
 - symlinks are created from the underlying partition labels to part_N; e.g. `bootfs -> part_1`

 ```sh